 Lisa serves on the board of directors for the Orange County Business Council, the leading business advocacy group in Orange County, and Girls Inc. of Orange County.
 Lisa is a graduate of California Polytechnic State University, San Luis Obispo with a degree in political science.
 She lives in Tustin with her husband, Larry, and their two children.

 Ms. Lowe is an executive vice president and account manager in the Newport Beach office, focusing on corporate clients.
 She also oversees the Client Events Cabinet for the Americas.
-Prior to joining PIMCO in 2006, she was with JPMorgan Private Bank as a global investment specialist with client responsibilities in the Middle East, Brazil and the U.S. She has 18 years of investment experience and holds an MBA from the Anderson School of Management at the University of California, Los Angeles.
+Prior to joining PIMCO in 2006, she was with JPMorgan Private Bank as a global investment specialist with client responsibilities in the Middle East, Brazil and the U.S. She is also a member of the board of directors of Girls Incorporated of Orange County.
+She has 20 years of investment experience and holds an MBA from the Anderson School of Management at the University of California, Los Angeles.
 She received an undergraduate degree from the University of Pennsylvania.

 Lori Lyons-Williams is Vice President, Sales and Marketing, at Allergan, Inc., a global leader in pharmaceuticals, with more than $23 billion in annual revenue, and more than 30,000 employees, worldwide.
 Lori leads a team of ~120 Commercial employees in Sales, Marketing, Consulting, and Training, as head of the U.S. Urology organization, where she has full P&L responsibility.
 In addition to physician and direct-to-consumer promotion of BOTOX®, Lori’s team is responsible for the broader Allergan Urology portfolio.